zentrocdot/LazyImageUpscaler/README.md

 <a target="_blank" href=""><img src="./images/lazyimageupscaler_01.png" alt="button panel"></a>
 <p><i>Figure 2: Web userinterface in a web browser with image and upscaled image</i></p>

+<p align="justify">The web user interface is organised in several logical parts.
+There is a header and a footer.
+Both are not of interest for the functioanlity of the web UI.</p>

 ## Download Upscaled Images and Name Convention

 <p align="justify">When a download is done image names looks like:</p>